Vistar Media Hero 2024

 A check by MARKETING-INTERACTIVE saw on Facebook that netizens expressed their frustration and disappointment over McDonald’s decision to stop selling its ground and premium roast coffee.
 While some questioned who would visit the chain restaurants and have breakfast if they couldn't even get a coffee, some guessed that it was an advertising gimmick.

-On Monday afternoon, McDonald’s announced on Facebook that, it would replace some drinks from its coffee with its sub-brand McCafé starting today (5 September 2023) such as Americano, Latte and White Coffee.
-While McCafé products are currently available at selected locations, it will be available at all of its outlets across the city.
-The post has received over 1k reactions and 200 shares.
-While some netizens said the advertising gimmick is humourous, some said the news made them felt relieved.
+On Monday afternoon, McDonald’s announced on Facebook that, it would replace some drinks from its coffee menu with its sub-brand McCafé starting today (5 September 2023) such as Americano, Latte and White Coffee.
+While McCafé products are currently available at selected locations, the "upgraded" coffee items will be available at all of McDonald's outlets across the city after the announcement.

 mcd replace with mccafe post